0CTF 2022 - Java deserialization

 2. Classe’s in classpath’s included while running app (libraries, jar files etc.)

-The application above uses quite few libraries and JDK version 1.8(also known as JDK 8) So our goal would be to find Gadget chain in them to achieve RCE.
+The application above uses quite few libraries and JDK version 1.8(also known as JDK 8arrow-up-right) So our goal would be to find Gadget chain in them to achieve RCE.

 Here’s the Gadget chain we will be using to attack (this is written in kotlin)